omarchouman/data-structures-and-algorithms/README.md

 - Rear: First Element in a Queue
 - Front: Next or Last Element in a Queue

-Queue starts from Rear and ends at Front
+The queue starts from the Rear and ends at the Front

 ![Queue Image](images/Queue.png)